hyginn/Ontoscope/fantom_import/README.md

 **Recent Changes:**

- - Code Refactored.
-Module is now more friendly with other modules (can accept lists as input)
- - fantomSummarize() can now take a threshold value as an argument.
-Default is no threshold
+ - Offline Retrieval is now supported (ctrl+f "Offline Retrieval")
+ - Fantom Processing Functions Expanded

 **Features:**

  - Import from fantomKeyword(), fantomOntology(), fantomDirect()
+ - Retrieve data Offline or Online
  - Seach using fantomSearch() and fantomList()
  - Return RAW or Normalized Counts
  - Summarize results with fantomSummarize()
- - return transcription factor coding genes with filterTFs()
+ - Return transcription factor coding genes with filterTFs()
  - Export your data as .RData or a .csv

 **To Do:**

- - Dataframe Processing
+ - N/A

 **Bugs**